 The locals we talked with were happy with the new infrastructure and increased tourism forecasts.
 But there was some worry that progress will come with a cost.
 Some merchants we met in the Cable Bay area were planning to expand.
 They hoped to capture some of the new visitors when they wander off the new resort complex or move into the new condo development further up the Cable Beach coast.
 The face of Nassau will continue to change.

 At the condo we can hear construction noise during the day as the workers hurry to finish.
 Last night we could see the light from arc-welding still in progress on the buildings.
+We have always been fascinated by the different steps of the construction process, including how to weld aluminum, and so we cannot wait to see the final results once all the welding is complete.
 Soon that construction noise will be replaced with the sound of happy vacationers.
 The changing face of Nassau will draw them in!

 It will be nice to have the Cable Beach strip back open for business.
 There will be a lot of new options for food and entertainment.
 And employment for the locals!
 We hope to be able to avoid the long drive in downtown traffic to get to the casino at Atlantis.